-Timing is Everything – When to Purchase Your New
+Timing is Everything – When to Purchase Your New Home

-Buying a new home or property is an exciting, yet overwhelming experience if you are not properly prepared.
+Timing is everything and buying a new home or property is an exciting, yet overwhelming experience if you are not properly prepared.
 Despite what you might think, timing your purchase can make the process much easier.
 While there is no crystal ball in real estate, there are some things to consider before you start the buying process.

 - Down Payment – You will probably require a mortgage to purchase a home or property.
 Typically, mortgage lenders will require a down payment before they will lend you the balance of the buying price.
 This generally equates to 20 percent of the home’s price.
 In the case of a $300,000 property, you would need to have $60,000 set aside before you start the process.
-There are programs that offer assistance for first time buyers and some lenders will require less capital up front.
+There are programs that offer assistance for first-time buyers and some lenders will require less capital upfront.

 - Mortgage Payments – The monthly mortgage payment you can afford is determined by your monthly income compared to your outstanding debts.
 Your monthly mortgage payment will also be dependent on the interest rate you are paying on the loan.